-Man’s body found in lake after 3-year-old daughter says, ‘Daddy went swimming’: police
+Texas father’s body found in lake after 3-year-old daughter says, ‘Daddy went swimming’: police

 The Hood County Sheriff’s Office said the girl was “in good condition” when she was found.
 Her identity was not released.

-Multiple agencies searched for the girl’s father.
-A man’s body was found about 60 feet from the boat, NBC DFW reported.
+Multiple agencies searched for the girl’s father before locating a man's body about 60 feet from the boat, NBC DFW reported.

 BODY FOUND NEAR WHERE LONDON TEEN WENT MISSING, MALAYSIAN POLICE SAY

 It was unclear why or how he ended up in the lake.
-The man's ID was not available as of Friday evening.
+The man's identity was not available as of Friday evening.

 CLICK HERE TO GET THE FOX NEWS APP